pgpais/Koala-Boutique-Parent/README.md

-# Ye Olde Shop - Manager Version
+# Koala Boutique - Manager Version

 [Check out the Adventurer version](https://github.com/pgpais/Ye-Olde-Shop-Adventurer), the other part of this game